Ghini/ghini.desktop/doc/use_cases-jbq.rst

   (it may become unreadable), or to the association (they may be separated).
 We have software-aided protocols for these events.

-  ..  admonition:: we find a dead plant
+  ..  admonition:: We find a dead plant
       :class: toggle

          Whenever a plant is found dead, we collect its label and put it in a box